diegodoimo/geometry_icl_finetuning/README.md

-# The representation landscape of few-shot learning and fintuning in large transformer models.
+## The Representation Landscape of Few-Shot Learning and Fine-Tuning in Large Language Models

-Source code of the paper:  The representation landscape of few-shot learning and fintuning in large transformer models.
+Source code of the paper:  **The representation landscape of few-shot learning and fine-tuning in large language models**

 ### Build an environment with the required dependencies